 Using a variety of oils–just like eating a variety of foods–is a smart approach.
-For instance, we make this dressing with canola oil, but I tend to cook with olive oil and use sesame oil in some dishes.
+For instance, we make this dressing with canola oil, but I tend to cook with olive oil and use sesame oil in some dishes like stir-fries.

 How long does this white balsamic dressing keep?